Google says its AI supercomputer is faster and greener than Nvidia A100 chips - ExBulletin

 As the size of the so-called large language models that power technologies such as Google’s Bard and OpenAI’s ChatGPT have exploded in size, improving these connections is a key point in the race among companies to build AI supercomputers. became. i.e. too large to store on a single chip.

-Study Finds Google’s AI BARD Can Easily Breach Safety Features and Facilitate COVID and Climate Change Conspiracies

-Instead, you have to split the model into thousands of chips and work together for weeks or longer to train the model.
+Instead, you have to split the model into thousands of chips and work together over weeks to train the model.
 His PaLM model at Google (the largest language model published to date) was trained on two of his 4,000-chip supercomputers over a period of 50 days.

 Google says its supercomputer can easily reconfigure connections between chips on the fly, thus avoiding problems and improving performance.